Dark matter-electron scattering and freeze-in scenarios in the light of $Z^\prime$ mediation

 \section{Freeze-in production of dark matter}

 In this section we obtain constraints on the coupling and mass from the requirement of producing right DM abundance.
-Here we are typically interested in the DM-SM couplings that are feebler than weak-interaction strength, therefore we prefer freeze-in production of DM over freeze-out.
+Here we are typically interested in the DM-SM couplings that are feebler than weak-interaction strength, for which, as we will see, it is not possible for the DM to thermalize in the early Universe.
+This inevitably gives rise to DM production via freeze-in, opposed to freeze-out.
 In the following sections we will consider DM production takes place (i) during radiation domination (RD) and (ii) in a modified cosmological background prior to the onset of big bang nucleosynthesis (BBN).
 In the latter case, as we will see, the DM-SM coupling $g_X$ can be amplified by at least $\sim\mathcal{O}(10^2)$ compared to the RD scenario, depending on the choice of masses and couplings.